Tom Daley knits away in between dives at Tokyo Olympics | Entertainment

 Daley and partner Matty Lee won the 10-meter synchronized title in Tokyo.

-Daley is among the top contenders for the individual platform title, which will be decided Saturday.
-He earned a bronze in the event at the 2012 London Games.
+Daley won a bronze medal in the individual platform on Saturday, matching the color he won in the event at the 2012 London Games.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)